The requirements for the minor in mathematics are the following:

 Registering for a minor

-To register the intention to minor in mathematics, please stop by LGRT 1521E to fill out a course worksheet.
+To register the intention to minor in mathematics, students may stop by LGRT 1521E to fill out a course worksheet.
 As with any minor, the official paperwork for completing a minor is submitted to the registrar once all coursework for the minor is completed or during the semester in which the required coursework is being completed.
 At that time, you may visit LGRT 1521E to fill out the official paperwork or notify us by writing to firstname.lastname@example.org.
 As long as the one course from outside the department is drawn from the approved course list, no further action needs to be taken.
-If permission is needed to substitute a required course, you should write to email@example.com or stop by advising hours to get approval before you enroll in the course.
+If permission is needed to substitute a required course, you should write to the Chief Undergraduate Advisor or stop by advising hours to get approval before you enroll in the course.